Fluffy Pumpkin Cinnamon Rolls with Cream Cheese Frosting

 You’ll first need to make the cinnamon roll dough, then let it rise in a greased bowl until it’s doubled in size.
 While the dough rests, stir together the cinnamon roll filling ingredients; set aside in a small bowl.

-Roll the Cinnamon Roll Dough and Add Filling
+Step 2: Roll Out the Dough and Add Filling

 Once the dough has doubled in size, roll it out into a large rectangle on a floured surface using a rolling pin and brush it with melted butter.
 Sprinkle the filling mixture over the top before rolling up the dough and slicing it.